kanisterio/kanister/examples/etcd/etcd-in-cluster/README.md

 If your Kubernetes cluster is setup in such a way that you have more than one memeber of ETCD up and running, you will have to follow almost the same steps that we have already seen with some minor changes.
 So you have one snapshot file from backup and as the [ETCD documentation](https://etcd.io/docs/v3.4.0/op-guide/recovery/) says all the members should restore from the same snapshot.
 What we would do is choose one leader node that we will be using to restore the backup that we have taken and stop the static pods from all other leader nodes.
+To stop the static pods from other leader nodes you will have to move the static pod manifests from the static pod path, which in case of kubeadm is `/etcd/kubernetes/manifests`.
 Once you are sure that the containers on the other follower nodes have been stopped, please follow the step that is mentioned previously (`Restore the ETCD cluster`) on all the leader nodes sequentially.

 If we take a look into the bellow command that we are actually going to run to restore the snapshot